semgrep/semgrep-docs/docs/kb/rules/using-semgrep-rule-schema-in-vscode.md

 This associates the schema defined on the left side of the colon (`:`) with files matching the glob pattern on the right.
 The glob pattern matches any `.yaml` file located in a directory structure that matches `Downloads/semgrep_rules/`.
 The desired glob pattern differs for varying operating systems and should reflect where you are storing Semgrep YAML rule files.

-If you are successful in configuring `yaml.schemas` and then open a Semgrep rule YAML file, you should notice something like the following at the top:
+After completing the configuration for `yaml.schemas`, open a Semgrep rule YAML file to verify that a notice shows at the top similar to this one:

 ![Example Semgrep YAML rule file with schema defined](/img/kb/vscode-yaml-schema-example-file.png)